X Party

 The X Party (Spanish: Partido X) is a political party officially registered with the Spanish Ministry of Interior.
 The X Party registered towards the end of 2012, and appeared publicly at the beginning of 2013.
-It was the first party to be founded by a group of people connected to the 15M Movement and other free culture movements.
+It was the first party to be founded by a group of people connected to the 15M movement and other free-culture movements.
 The party supports a model of democracy that is participatory and monitored by everyday citizens, taking advantage of the political potential of tools available for digital communication.

+Party X has been labeled by numerous researchers and specialized journalists as an "anti-party".
+Its own members have publicly stated that it is an experimental project aimed at seeking innovative solutions, validating hypotheses and opening the electoral space to new forms of political participation.

+In the 2014 European elections, Party X obtained 100,115 votes despite having obtained hardly any media coverage during the election campaign.
+In response to this experience, the party published a report where it evaluated its participation to the elections.
+Party X ceased to be active in the electoral arena in 2015 announcing itself as dormant, with no plans to run for election again for an indefinite period.

 Program

 Its program is based on four pillars: transparency in public management; governmental and legislative power for the people (Wikidemocracy); the right to a real and permanent vote; the application of a binding referendum process.

 Other characteristics of the X Party are: open electoral lists, the use of crowdfunding for financing, collaborative creation of the agenda, online publication of party's financial activity, a lack of affiliated members and fees, the recognition of free software and creative commons licenses, organization in nodes and networks, the federation of competencies, sequential participation, the use of activist vocabulary and its technopolitical style.